 Roads that connect country roads to main roads.

-Roads connecting urban areas with fewer than 100 inhabitants to the main road system.
+Roads connecting developed areas with fewer than 100 inhabitants to the main road system.

-Roads leading to main airports and ports, deemed important for transport and the travel industry, and roads to ferry ports that are not main roads themselves.
+Roads leading to main airports and ports, deemed important for transport and the travel industry, and roads to ferry ports which are not already classified as main roads.

 Roads leading to and within national parks.

-Roads to popular tourist attractions outside urban areas.
-Where a connecting road leads into an urban area it terminates at the first intersecting road of that town’s road system
+Roads to popular tourist attractions outside developed areas.
+Where a connecting road leads into an urban area it terminates at the first intersecting road of that town’s road system.

-Regional roads are the roads that lead to farms, business and industry, churches, public schools, and other public institutions outside urban areas that are included in plans and the IRCA’s roads list.
+Regional roads are the roads that lead to farms, businesses and industry, churches, public schools, and other public institutions outside developed areas that are included in plans and the IRCA’s roads list.
 In addition, a road connecting a summer house area, consisting of at least 30 cottages, to a highway can also fall under the definition of a regional road.

-Municipal roads are roads within an urban area that are not classified as highways, cf. Article 8.
+Municipal roads are roads within a developed area that are not classified as highways, cf. Article 8.
 They are managed by municipalities and are meant for unrestricted public traffic.

 General paths are the riding trails, walking or biking paths intended for unrestricted public traffic.
 These are maintained by state funds or by the relevant municipality.